Historic Hines Drive

 Tour Overview

-Cruise through the western suburbs of Detroit along beautiful Hines Drive, a 17-mile long road that follows the path of the Rouge River from Dearborn to Northville.
+suburbs of Detroit along beautiful Hines Drive, a 17-mile long road that follows

-through this country for local Indian tribes and for French and English
+the Rouge served as the road through this country for local Indian tribes and

-trappers.
-Later, the river was a
+Later, the river was a pathway for escaped slaves on their way to

-after Edward Hines, head of the Wayne County Road Commission.
-Along the way there are a number of
+Ford and was named after Edward Hines, head of the Wayne County

-historic mills, some of which Henry Ford used to make automobile parts.
-In addition to mills, Hines Drive is lined with baseball and soccer fields, hiking and
+mills, Hines Drive is lined with baseball and soccer fields, hiking and

 biking paths, fishing docks, and picnic areas.
 Exploring the cities of Dearborn, Plymouth,

 and Northville is an added bonus when traveling this multi-faceted parkway.
+Note: Sections of Hines Drive are located in a

-may be closed during periods of heavy rain.
+flood plain, which means the drive may be closed during periods of heavy

-Ann Arbor Trail can be used as an alternate route and will take you
+rain.
+Ann Arbor Trail can be used as

-along generally the same, though less scenic, path.
+an alternate route and will take you along generally the same, though less

-Henry Ford Estate -- Fair Lane
+Ford Estate -- Fair Lane [A]

-Though not directly on Hines Drive, the Henry Ford Estate is a stone's throw away and
+Rd., Dearborn Though not directly on Hines Drive, the Henry Ford

-an appropriate start to your journey when you consider Ford's role in the
+Estate is a stone's throw away and an appropriate start to your journey when

-creation of the roadway.
-This Great Estate and National Historic
+you consider Ford's role in the creation of the roadway.
+This Great

-Van Tine to complete the estate.
+complete the estate.
 Tour the 31,000 square foot, 56-room residence, where

 the Fords entertained some of the world’s most influential people, including